amplience/dc-demostore-core/README.md

 3. Configure & use `dc-demostore-cli` to populate content
 4. Update your local / deployed `dc-demostore-core` with environment variables to your account.

-> Note: If you already have an Amplience Demostore account and are upgrading to verson `1.4.0` or later, you should upload the rendering templates for Stylitics components into your Content Hub.
+> Note: If you already have an Amplience Demostore account and are upgrading to version `1.4.0` or later, you should upload the rendering templates for Stylitics components into your Content Hub.

 Location: `examples/crs`
 Upload asset store in Content Hub: `Templates`